fedek6/rh-manifest/git/clone-without-git.md

 # Clone with git linking

-There is special node package for [that](https://www.npmjs.com/package/degit).
+There is a special node package for [that](https://www.npmjs.com/package/degit).

 ```
 # download from GitLab